jwplayer/jwplayer-react-native/README.md

 #### Android Styling
 The `styling` prop will not work with Android when using the modern configuration system.
 Android styling should be handled through XML resource overrides (see below).

-Android styling is best handled through overring JWP IDs in your apps resources files.
+Android styling is best handled through overring JWX IDs in your apps resources files.
 See the documentation [here](https://docs.jwplayer.com/players/docs/android-styling-guide).

 A sample of overring a color via XML can be seen in this [colors file](Example/android/app/src/main/res/values/colors.xml).
 The color specified here is the default, but if you wish to change it, the color will be updated on the player.